python-babel/babel/docs/installation.rst

     New python executable in venv/bin/python
     Installing distribute............done.
     $ . venv/bin/activate
+    $ pip install pytz
     $ python setup.py import_cldr
     $ pip install --editable .
     ...
     Finished processing dependencies for Babel

-Make sure to not forget about the ``import_cldr`` step because otherwise you will be missing the locale data.
-This custom command will download the most appropriate CLDR release from the official website and convert it for Babel.
+Make sure to not forget about the ``pip install pytz`` and ``import_cldr`` steps because otherwise you will be missing the locale data.
+The custom setup command will download the most appropriate CLDR release from the official website and convert it for Babel but will not work without ``pytz``.

 This will pull also in the dependencies and activate the git head as the current version inside the virtualenv.
 Then all you have to do is run